Where to Eat on Koh Chang?

 If you’re eating at a seafood restaurant then the bill will probably end up being 300 – 400 Baht per head excluding drinks.

 And if you want an imported craft beer, figure on 250 – 450 Baht for a bottle or can.
 Yep, I have to pay a small fortune for my Brewdog Punk.
 Thai craft beer is a little cheaper, but not much as it can’t be brewed legally in Thailand.
-So that too is imported and subject to the same high taxes.
+So that too is brewed aborad and imported.
+Thus subject to the same high taxes.

 Some ideas for places to try on different beaches are below.
 There are also links to some reviews of individual restaurants.